flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/FlytConsole.rst

 .. note:: Hold in these positions for a few seconds till you get a message feedback.

-Once this is done map RC modes to three way switch channel and manual override to a switch channel in lower half of the page and set their thresholds.
+Once this is done map RC modes to three way switch channel and manual override to a switch channel in the lower half of the page and set their thresholds.

 .. important:: * Flyt can be used without RC, but we recommend having an emergency RC pilot ready in case something goes wrong.